-The Olympics have been entertaining and awe-inspiring—and in many cases, also confusing.
-Watching volleyball, diving, and track events particularly has left people wondering: What is that weird tape on everyone’s back, shoulders, and legs?
+The Olympics are entertaining and awe-inspiring—and in many cases, also confusing.
+Watching volleyball, diving, and track events particularly could leave you wondering: What is that weird tape on everyone’s back, shoulders, and legs?

 It’s kinesio tape—or physio tape, depending on whom you ask—and it’s meant to help stabilize loose joints and relieve strain on damaged soft tissue.